 Reseeding – Applying grass seed to fill in bare or thin areas on your lawn.

 Snow mold – This disease is caused by a fungus and develops in cool, wet weather.
 It can lead to crown and root rotting under winter snows.

-Soil enrichment – Improving the quality of the soil by adding organic supplements and microbes to boost soil health.
+Soil enrichment – Process that improves quality of soil through the addition of microbes and organic supplements to promote soil health.

-Thatch – A natural layer of plant material made up of dead grass (roots, stems, leaves) that can be harmful to a lawn if allowed to become too thick.
-Thatch is not caused by leaving grass clippings on the lawn (grasscycling).
-Lawn Doctor can help manage thatch with core aeration and our soil enrichment program.
+Thatch – Natural layer of plant material composed of dead grass (stems, roots leaves) that could be harmful to your lawn if it gets too thick.
+Leaving grass clippings on your lawn (grass-cycling) does not cause thatch.
+Manage thatch with Lawn Doctor’s core aeration and soil enrichment.

-Ticks – These miniscule creatures are actually from the arachnid (spider) family and feed on the blood of pets and humans.
-Ticks are dangerous because they carry debilitating and life-threatening diseases such as Lyme disease and Rocky Mountain spotted fever.
-They are not harmful to turf.
+Ticks – These tiny creatures are technically a part of the arachnid family.
+They feed on the blood of humans and pets.
+Ticks can be dangerous because they could be carrying life-threatening and debilitating diseases such as Lyme and Rocky Mountain spotted fever.
+Ticks do not harm turf.